Study in UK

 Students planning a medical career in India after MBBS abroad must make sure that their MBBS degree is listed on the official medical council or health authority website of the country.

-Indian students often select to study MBBS abroad.
+Indian students often choose to study MBBS abroad.
 One of the common reasons is a low NEET score.
 To get admission into government medical colleges, passing the NEET exam is a major admission requirement.
 Additionally, the limited MBBS seats at government colleges and the high number of qualified students competing for these places show the intense competition.
 In 2025, nearly 12.36 lakh students cleared the NEET UG 2025 with just 1.18 lakh MBBS seats at 780 medical colleges, including both government and private medical colleges.
 Also, private medical colleges in India do offer the medical course, but at very high tuition fees, which can exceed INR 25 lakh per year, so the total cost can exceed 1 crore.
 Hence, many students choose to study MBBS abroad, hoping to pursue medicine without wasting another year or abandoning their aspirations.

 Competitive NEET requirements in India.